 The awards he won for Blote handen (Bare Hands) include the Deutscher Jugendliteraturpreis, and with Broere (Brothers) he added the Woutertje Pieterse Prijs to his list of accolades.

-He is the Laureate of the Astrid Lindgren Memorial Award 2019.
+He is the Laureate of the Astrid Lindgren Memorial Award 2019, the Nobel Prize for Children's Literature.
 Since the inception of this award in 2002, Moeyaert was nominated every year.
 He has four times been among the nominees (and was two times a laureate) for the prestigious Hans Christian Andersen Award.